Axway/open-banking-docs/content/en/docs/Configuration/customization.md

 ---
 title: "Customization"
 linkTitle: "Customization"
-description: Find all info on how to customize the solution.
 weight: 10
 date: 2021-09-02
 ---
+This section includes details to customize the Axway Open Banking solution.

-## Solution Branding
+## Solution branding

 You can easily apply your branding on most of the solution's user interface, such as changing the logos and the style (color palette, font, and so on.)